Guernsey cricket team

-The Guernsey cricket team is the team that represents the Bailiwick of Guernsey, a Crown dependency in international cricket.
-They became a member in 2005 and an associate member of the International Cricket Council (ICC) in 2008.
+The Guernsey men's cricket team is the team that represents the Bailiwick of Guernsey, a Crown dependency, in international cricket.
+They became an affiliate member of the International Cricket Council (ICC) in 2005 and were promoted to associate member in 2008.

 History

 2018–present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Guernsey and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Guernsey and other ICC members after 1 January 2019 have the T20I status.
 Guernsey played their first T20I against Jersey on 31 May 2019.

 International competition

 Guernsey has a long rivalry with the neighbouring Channel Island of Jersey, playing an annual encounter against each other known as the inter-insular match since 1950.
-Guernsey had a run of ten consecutive defeats from 1992 to 2001.
+Guernsey had a run of 10 consecutive defeats from 1992 to 2001.

 They made their debut at the European Championship in 2006, and finished in 5th place in Division Two, the tournament being won by Norway.
 Since then they have won promotion to the T20 Championship Division One.

 International matches are being played by Guernsey outside the above two events also, with matches against Bermuda and Namibia in 2005, and more matches against Bermuda in 2006.
 Games against France and a tour of Canada were planned for 2007.

 Guernsey placed second at the 2009 Global Division Seven tournament, advancing to Division Six.
 In Division Six Guernsey finished 4th and therefore remained in Division Six.
 They came first in the 2011 Division Six tournament, advancing to 2012 ICC World Cricket League Division Five.
-However, they came third in the Division Five tournament, remaining in the division, before coming 5th and being relegated to Division Six for the 2015 season, winning immediate promotion puts them back in Division Five, where in 2016 they came 3rd, remaining in Division Five.
+However, they came third in the Division Five tournament, remaining in the division, before coming 5th and being relegated to Division Six for the 2015 season, winning immediate promotion puts them back in Division Five, where in 2016 they came third, remaining in Division Five.

-Guernsey is ranked 31st in the World and 7th in Europe in the World Cricket League (21 May 2016).

 In September 2018, Guernsey qualified from Group C of the 2018–19 ICC T20 World Cup Europe Qualifier to the Regional Finals of the tournament.

+Guernsey hosted group C of the T20 World Cup European sub-regional qualifier in August 2024, winning the tournament with a six-wicket victory over Denmark in the final to advance to the five-team European final where two places at the 2026 T20 World Cup were at stake.
+At the European final held in the Netherlands in July 2025, Guernsey finished fifth after losing three matches and having one abandoned without a ball being bowled due to rain.